TestQuality Blog

 1. Checked Exception: Checked exceptions are handled during compile time, and if they are not caught and handled during compile time, they cause a compilation problem.

 2. Unchecked Exception: A compiler does not need handling of unchecked exceptions.
-During compilation, the compiler ignores.
+During compilation, the compiler ignores it.

 3. Error: When a scenario becomes fatal and the software is unable to recover